William Norman Ramsay: The Peninsular War

 In 1809 Ramsay was posted to I Troop (Bull's) of the Royal Horse Artillery, and went with it to Portugal.
 It was engaged at Busaco in 1810, and was specially thanked by Sir Stapleton Cotton, for its zeal and activity in covering the subsequent retreat to Torres Vedras.

 When the British Army again advanced in 1811 the troop equally distinguished itself.
 It was mentioned by Wellington in his despatches of 14 and 16 March and 9 April for its conduct in the affairs of Cazal Nova, Foz d'Aronce, and Sabugal.
 At Fuentes d'Onoro (5 May) the British cavalry on the right wing was driven back by the French, which was in much greater strength, and I Troop, or part of it, was cut off.
 It was supposed that the guns were lost, but soon a commotion was observed among the French cavalry:an English shout pealed high and clear, the mass was rent asunder, and Norman Ramsay burst forth, sword in hand, at the head of his battery, his horses breathing fire, stretched like greyhounds along the plain, the guns bounded behind them like things of no weight, and the mounted gunners followed close, with heads bent low and pointed weapons in desperate career.
 A drawing of this incident, by Richard Beavis, later entered the collection of the Royal United Service Institution.

 In 1812 the troop took part in the Battle of Salamanca, and in the advance on Burgos and retreat from it, distinguishing itself in the action of Venta de Pozo on 23 October.
 Major Bull was wounded during the retreat, and had to leave the army.
 The command of the troop fell temporarily to Ramsay; and, though Major Frazer assumed it in the beginning of 1813, his appointment to command the whole of the Horse Artillery three months afterwards left I Troop in Ramsay's hands throughout the campaign of 1813.

 At Vittoria (21 June 1813) the troop was attached to Graham's corps, and contributed largely to the capture of Abechuco, by which the French Army was cut off from the Bayonne road, its best line of retreat.
-Ramsay rode a couple of six-pounders over a hedge and ditch, in order to get them up in time to act against the retreating enemy.
+Ramsay rode a couple of six-pounders over a hedge and ditch, to get them up in time to act against the retreating enemy.
 Frazer wrote that 'Bull's troop (which I have no hesitation in saying is much the best in this country) had, under Ramsay's command, been of unusual and unquestionable service.'